IIshaan/30DaysOfKotlin/README.md

 # Day 3:
 Today was a long day of playing with functions.
 Starting from main() and moving to much complicated one's like passing an arguement or parameter in a function or passing a function in a function.
 Learnt how to make functions compact and how to create a filter of both eager and lazy types.
 Used _Sequence()_ and _asSequence_() for the same. <br>
 Used the map() function which helps to perform a simple transformation on each element in the sequence.
 Lastly it was all about lambdas and higher order functions (a function that takes two arguments).

+# Day 4:
+Today I started with the classes.
+Studying all the parameters of classes deeply, moved onto class constructers, INIT, secondary constructors, property getter and setter.
+Next it was the visibly modifiers i.e Public, Protected, Private and Internal.
+Ended the day with subclasses and and inheritance.